turbot/guardrails-docs/docs/getting-started/getting-started-aws/create-calculated-exception/index.md

 ## Step 3: Enable calculated mode

-Select **Enable calculated mode**.
+Select the blue **Launch calculated policy builder** link.

 <p><img alt="enable-calculated-mode" src="/images/docs/guardrails/getting-started/getting-started-aws/create-calculated-exception/enable-calculated-mode.png"/></p>

 ## Step 4: Launch calculated policy builder

-Select the blue **Launch calculated policy builder** link.
+Select **Launch calculated policy builder**.

 <p><img alt="launch-calculated-policy-builder" src="/images/docs/guardrails/getting-started/getting-started-aws/create-calculated-exception/launch-calculated-policy-builder.png"/></p>

 ## Step 5: Choose test resource

 Calculated policies work across all resources in scope of the policy setting.
 While building a calc policy it is useful to test the business logic against real resources in your environment.
-For this Guide, you will find and select one of the previously created test buckets, by searching for its name in the Test Resource field.
+For this Guide, you will find and select one of the previously created test buckets, by searching for its name in the **Test Resource** field.

 <p><img alt="calc-policy-builder-launched" src="/images/docs/guardrails/getting-started/getting-started-aws/create-calculated-exception/calc-policy-builder-launched.png"/></p>

 ## Step 6: Build query

-In the **Query Input** field we will use **Select Snippet** to prepopulate our GraphQL query.
+In the **Query Input** field we will use **Select Snippet** to prepopulate our [GraphQL](/guardrails/docs/reference/glossary#graphql) query.
 Choose **Get bucket** from the dropdown.

 <p><img alt="snippet-dropdown-open" src="/images/docs/guardrails/getting-started/getting-started-aws/create-calculated-exception/snippet-dropdown-open.png"/></p>

 ## Step 7: View query result

-Guardrails inserts a GraphQL query for bucket tags in the **Input** pane, and then runs the query against the currently selected test resource.
-The result, in the **Output** pane, shows there are no curently no tags on the bucket.
+Guardrails inserts a GraphQL query for bucket tags into the **Input** pane, and then runs the query against the selected test resource.
+The result, in the **Output** pane, shows there are no tags on the bucket.

 <p><img alt="snippet-active" src="/images/docs/guardrails/getting-started/getting-started-aws/create-calculated-exception/snippet-active.png"/></p>